 There are two modules, in particular, that go hand-in-hand in boosting your online operations.
 These are Home Delivery Management and Customer Relationship Management (CRM).

-A Delivery Manager gives you LIVE insights into your entire online ordering cycle as it happens — placement, preparation, pick-up, and delivery — and helps you optimizes numerous aspects.
+A Delivery Manager gives you LIVE insights into your entire online ordering cycle as it happens — placement, preparation, pick-up, and delivery — and helps you optimize numerous aspects.
 With kitchen-to-doorstep management, you gain visibility into your operations to easily identify and address issues, ensuring optimal quality of every delivery.

 Point-of-sale delivery solutions also offer a supplemental mobile application for your drivers to help with deliveries.
 With the app, your drivers can see which order to deliver next and to which location.